guigadourado/musiquero-lavalink/README.md

 - Verify Lavalink node is running and accessible
 - Check node configuration in `config.js`
 - Ensure bot has permission to join voice channels
+- Auto Node Connection Retry [Beta] will automatically attempt to reconnect if nodes disconnect

 ### Thumbnails not loading
 - Bot will automatically use music icon placeholder